a-wesole/VertexCP_miniAOD/README.md

 This code loops over all the D0 candidiates and applies a plethora of cuts.
 At present, most of the cuts are extremely loose and do not have an effect on the tracks.
 If one wishes to apply a cut, they will need to apply a specific cut value in the config file.

-We then apply 2 forms of BDT Traininng to the D0 candidates:
+We then apply 2 forms of BDT Traininng to the D0 candidates: <br>
     - a.)
-TMVA BDT Training    -- this was implemented by Abigail Wesolek
+TMVA BDT Training    -- this was implemented by Abigail Wesolek <br>
     - b.)
 XGBoost BDT Training -- this was implemented by Junseok Lee

 We then apply TMVA cuts and XGBoost cuts, these are implemented with an OR.
 Meaning, so long as the candidate passes one of the cuts, it is kept.

 The output of this code consists of 3 collections all of which are stored in the edm.root file
-  1. the selected D0 candidates after cuts ```  vector<pat::CompositeCandidate>      "d0selectorNewReduced"     "D0"              "ANASKIM"```
+  1. the selected D0 candidates after cuts <br> ```  vector<pat::CompositeCandidate>      "d0selectorNewReduced"     "D0"              "ANASKIM"```
-  2. the TMVA BDT values for each D0 candidate ```  vector<float>                        "d0selectorNewReduced"     "MVAValuesNewD0"   "ANASKIM"```
+  2. the TMVA BDT values for each D0 candidate <br> ```  vector<float>                        "d0selectorNewReduced"     "MVAValuesNewD0"   "ANASKIM"```
-  3. the XGBoost BDT values for each D0 candidate```   vector<float>                        "d0selectorNewReduced"     "MVAValuesNewD02"   "ANASKIM"```
+  3. the XGBoost BDT values for each D0 candidate <br> ```   vector<float>                        "d0selectorNewReduced"     "MVAValuesNewD02"   "ANASKIM"```

 - To reiterate, saving each of these is optional and can be modified in the configure file.
-The main reason to save the edm file is so that other colllaborators do not have to reproduce them on their own.
+The main reason to save and publish the edm file is so that other colllaborators do not have to reproduce the D0 candidates on their own.
+<br> <br>

-- **Step 3 (VertexCompositeAnalyzer/plugins/VCTreeProducer_D02kpi.cc) "TreeProducer"**
+ **Step 3 (VertexCompositeAnalyzer/plugins/VCTreeProducer_D02kpi.cc) "TreeProducer"**

 Finally, this code reads in the D0Candidates that passed step 2.
 It creates a TTree and populates it with many variables for each D0 candidiate.

+<br> <br>
-** Each of these steps can be turned on/ff in the configure file, as well as can writing the output of each step **
+**Each of these steps (Fitter/Selector/TreeProducer) can be turned on/off in the configure file, as well as can writing the output of each step**

 -----------------------------------------------------------------

-The Lc decay channel was built on top of the D0 branch by Nihar Saha.
+The Lc decay channel was built on top of the D0 code by Nihar Saha.
-- It consisits of the same 3 steps as above with the same general logic.
-The details do differ; however this is mainlly because the Lc decay has 3 daughters and thus must begin with a triple loop.
+- It consists of the same 3 steps as above with the same general logic.
+The details do differ; however, this is mainly because the Lc decay has 3 daughters and thus must begin with a triple loop.
 - In due time, this will be updated with a link to more thorough notes written by Nihar Saha
 - Link will be posted here.

-- This code is updated for miniAOD input. i.e.) using packedPFCandidates and OfflineSlimmedPrimaryVertices instead of GeneralTracks and OfflinePrimaryVertices.
-- see the notesOfAllChanges.txt for a mostly comprehensive list of the changes and updates made to this code from the original VCAnalyzer, some of them may be missing.